openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 * `http_check_port`: *Optional*.
 The HTTP port that an external service can use to check the health of the aggregator service.
 Valid options: an integer.
   Default: `undef`.

-#### Class: `lma_collector::afd::api`

-Declare this class to configure the Heka filter that sends AFD metrics reporting the availability of the OpenStack API endpoints.

 #### Class: `lma_collector::afd::workers`